GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/llamaindex/rag/README.md

           image:  ${IMAGE_NAME} # <- image name with the app that we have previously built ...
           env:
-- name: MODEL_NAME # <- LMM name to use, gemma2:9b in our case
+- name: MODEL_NAME # <- LLM name to use, gemma2:9b in our case
 		  ...
 - name: OLLAMA_SERVER_URL  # <- URL to connect to previously deployed Ollama server
               value: http://ollama-service:11434